Karim-53/Compare-xAI/README.md

 Want to reproduce the results shown in [our paper][arxiv] ?
 Follow these instructions:
 ## 2.1 Install required packages

-[//]: # (There is no specific requirements listed in `requirements.txt` you can run only a few unit tests and a few Explainer with a small set of packages.
+[//]: # (There is no specific requirements listed in `requirements.txt` you can run only a few tests and a few Explainer with a small set of packages.
 So just install what is needed on the go :&#41; )
 [//]: # (`requirements.txt` contains a good start)
 install the required packages using
 ```